 Using the mail option means the only thing you are really going to need that you may not have is your membership record number.
 The church is quite used to supplying this to its members, as it is required to set up and use a member account at the church's web site.
 It is useful to have this account set up (link is in the upper right), so you can determine if your name has actually been removed.
 If it has been, the access to your account will be denied when you try to log onto it.
 So it's useful if only for confirming that the action's been taken.

 If you do not have the membership record numbers for you or your children, you will need to ask your bishop, ward clerk or ward membership clerk for your membership record number, they should be able to supply it to you without any questions asked.
 You can obtain it from Salt Lake by writing to the Membership Records office at the address below, if you do not have your bishop's contact information.
-The reason the church needs/wants this is that, with 16 million members of record, the chances are quite high that, even with an unusual name, there is someone in their database who has a similar or identical name.
+The reason the church needs/wants this is that, with 16 million members of record, the chances are quite high that, even with an unusual name, there is someone in their database who has a similar or identical name, and the church needs to ensure that they're changing the right record.

 If you have any minor children, whether or not they have been baptized, and you wish to remove their names as well, you will need their membership record numbers as well.
 Be sure to ask for them at the same time, if you are going to request their name removal(s).